yasein88/LMS/README.md

 📌 er_diagram.png - Entity-Relationship (ER) Diagram
 📌 logical_diagram.png - Logical Model Schema
 📌 physical_diagram.png - Physical Model Schema
-📌 database_design_diagrams.zip - Compressed file containing all diagrams
+📌 LMS Database Design.drawio - file containing all diagrams working on draw.io

 Tools Used:

+Diagramming: Draw.io
-Diagramming: Draw.io, Lucidchart, Microsoft Visio Database Management Systems (DBMS): MySQL, PostgreSQL, Microsoft SQL Server How to Use:
+Database Management Systems (DBMS): MySQL
+How to Use:

-Download and extract the database_design_diagrams.zip file.
+Download the LMS Database Design.drawio file.
 Review the ER Diagram to understand the high-level structure.
 Check the Logical Model for a normalized schema.
 Implement the Physical Model in a chosen DBMS using the defined table structures.